 As a dog walker, I am often asked should I take them to dog training classes or do it myself.
 My view is that whilst socialising in the park helps to teach them good manners and how to socialise and behave, it is important to attend puppy classes run by a good trainer – remember a badly run puppy class is worst than no class at all.

 So why should I attend puppy Classes?

 Puppy classes are like sending your child to life school and teaches them lifelong lessons.
 They help teach your dog manners and how to become a good citizen by providing the training and socialising they need.
 As well as helping your puppy become a good citizen, they also provide a good opportunity for you and your dog to perform lifelong bonds.

-Another advantage of going to well-run puppy schools is that you will feel more confident in being able to train your dog properly and prevent them from jumping up at people play-biting your hands, pulling on a lead and generally being a hooligan.
+Another advantage of going to well-run puppy schools is that you will feel more confident in training your dog properly and preventing them from jumping up at people play-biting your hands, pulling on a lead and generally being a hooligan.